“A goal is more than a dream; it’s a dream being acted upon”

 –David J. Schwartz, Ph.D

-Truly knowing where you want to be is a thought process too many baseball players leave to…?
+Truly knowing where you want to be is a thought process too many individuals leave to…?

-Be different, have GOALS and if you want to survive in this game of baseball be the Lemming with the parachute
+Be different, have GOALS and if you want to survive in sports or business, be the Lemming with the parachute.

 Until next Blog, find a Mentor and learn how to pack your own parachute!